Partition function (statistical mechanics): Quantum mechanical continuous system

 A coherent state is an approximate eigenstate of both operators $\hat{x}$ and $\hat{p}$, hence also of the Hamiltonian Ĥ, with errors of the size of the uncertainties.
 If Δx and Δp can be regarded as zero, the action of Ĥ reduces to multiplication by the classical Hamiltonian, and Z reduces to the classical configuration integral.

 Connection to probability theory

 For simplicity, we will use the discrete form of the partition function in this section.
 Our results will apply equally well to the continuous form.

 Consider a system S embedded into a heat bath B. Let the total energy of both systems be E. Let pi denote the probability that the system S is in a particular microstate, i, with energy Ei.
-According to the fundamental postulate of statistical mechanics (which states that all attainable microstates of a system are equally probable), the probability pi will be inversely proportional to the number of microstates of the total closed system (S, B) in which S is in microstate i with energy Ei.
-Equivalently, pi will be proportional to the number of microstates of the heat bath B with energy E − Ei:
+According to the fundamental postulate of statistical mechanics (which states that all attainable microstates of a system are equally probable), the probability pi will be proportional to the number of microstates of the total closed system (S, B) in which S is in microstate i with energy Ei.
+Equivalently, pi will be proportional to the number of microstates of the heat bath B with energy E − E_{i}.
+We then normalize this by dividing by the total number of microstates in which the constraints we have imposed on the entire system; both S and the heat bath; hold.
+In this case the only constraint is that the total energy of both systems is E, so: